pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 	04eb6fa  Add test cases for 302 response status 6e215f9  Add failing test for 301 redirect for followRedirect client option

 Only the last two, `3458576` and `e16527`, contain whitespace fixes.
-So I want to start by reseting to `04eb6fa`.
+I want to split the work I did in both commits into two new commits.
+One containing the functional change and the other the whitespace change.

 ## Creating a backup

 Before I start messing around I create a new branch `backup`.
 In my case this isn't realy necesery because the changes are already pushed to github.
-But I'm not sure all the readers of this article have.
+But I'm not sure all the readers of this have.

 	git branch backup